-The FY19 Warning Operations Course (WOC) Core and Severe tracks will be officially released in May.
-Any NWS forecasters interested in taking the courses should have their SOO contact WDTD at and .
-The FY19 versions of WOC Flash Flood and Winter are currently available, also.
+The FY20 Warning Operations Course (WOC) Human Factors, Severe, and Flash Flood tracks were officially released in December of 2019.
+Any NWS forecasters interested in taking the courses should go to the corresponding course information page using the links below.
+The FY20 versions of WOC Winter are currently available, also.

 Warning Decision Training Division